-Founded in 1955, TD Bank offers home equity loans and lines of credit, mortgages, personal loans, credit cards and banking products and operates more than 1,200 locations along the East Coast.
+Founded in 1955, TD Bank offers home equity loans, home equity lines of credit (HELOCs), mortgages, personal loans, credit cards and banking products and operates more than 1,200 locations along the East Coast.

 - Fixed-rate HELOC option: Borrowers who are interested in a HELOC but wary of variable interest rates and fluctuating monthly payments may opt for TD Bank’s fixed-rate HELOC option.

 - Rate discount opportunities: Current TD Bank customers with a personal checking account receive a 0.25 percent rate discount on HELOCs.
-Those seeking a home equity loan receive a 0.25 percent discount for setting up autopay from a TD personal checking or savings account.
+Those seeking a home equity loan receive a 0.25 percent discount for setting up autopay from a TD Bank personal checking or savings account.

-- Limited availability: TD Bank’s home equity products are only available to borrowers in the areas it serves on the East Coast.
+- Limited availability: TD Bank’s home equity products are available only to borrowers in the areas it serves on the East Coast.

-- Minimum loan amount: Home equity loans and lines of credit from start at $25,000.
+- Minimum loan amount: Home equity loans and lines of credit start at $25,000.
 That may be too high for some borrowers.

 Home equity loan